Header Checker

-When you receive a JWT (JWS or JWE), it is important to check ALL headers parameters BEFORE any other action.
-In case something went wrong, the token should be rejected.
+When you receive a JWT (JWS or JWE), it is important to check **ALL** header parameters **BEFORE** any other action.
+In case something goes wrong, the token should be rejected.

-This is a strong recommendation are there are known vulnerabilities on tokens that are processed without header verification.
+This is a strong recommendation as there are known vulnerabilities on tokens that are processed without header verification.

 Please note that some algorithms may use additional header parameters.
 Please read carefully the details on the [signature](https://web-token.spomky-labs.com/the-components/signed-tokens-jws/signature-algorithms) or [encryption](https://web-token.spomky-labs.com/the-components/encrypted-tokens-jwe/encryption-algorithms) algorithms page.